keithmburu/courses/notes/compling-primer/language_models.md

 If we have sufficient data, a larger $n$ for the $n$-gram model will generally produce more accurate probability estimates.
 But the larger the $n$, the more likely one of the $n$-gram probabilities will be zero.
 If just one term is zero, the entire product is zero.
 For this reason, all $n$-gram models used for applications use some kind of smoothing.  **Smoothing**, also called a pseudocounting, is how we deal with 0 probability events.

 Suppose that the word "inexorably" never appears in our data.
 In such a case, $P(\textrm{inexorably})=0$ and the probability of any bigram containing the word "inexorably" will also be 0, zeroing out the probability of any phrase containing the word.
 The simplest way of dealing with this is to add 1 to the count of any word in your vocabulary.
-(This vocabulary must be specified in advance.)
+(This vocabulary must be specified in advance, and we often have a special dummy word `<UNK>` for presumably rare words that don't appear in our training corpus.)
 So, words that do not appear will have a count of 1.
 This is called Laplace smoothing or Add-1 smoothing.
 This means that we will also artificially inflate the total count of words by the size of the vocabulary, since we're adding an extra count for each word.
 Where as the count of a word $w$ in an unsmoothed model is
 $$
 \frac{C(w)}{C(\textrm{all words})},
 $$